Saint-Paul-Orthodox-Church/Rosary/GloriousRosary.md

 To be added to the recitation of each Hail Mary after the Holy Name of Jesus is said, for example:

 Hail Mary, full of grace, the Lord is with thee.
 Blessed art thou among women, and blessed is the fruit of thy womb, Jesus, *whom we ask to increase our faith*.
 Holy Mary, Mother of God, pray for us sinners, now and in the hour of our death.
 Amen.

-**The Prologue of the Rosary** - Said daily upon the first three small beads before the medal.
+**The Prologue of the Rosary**

 I. Faith, "...Whom we ask to increase our faith."